Rin313/StegLLM/README_en.md

 [简体中文](README.md) | [English](README_en.md)

 # StegLLM

 StegLLM is an offline text steganography project that leverages large language models (LLMs) to hide secret information within normal text.
-It requires no installation or configuration, allowing for secure steganographic encryption locally.
+It requires no installation or configuration and allows for secure steganographic encryption locally.

 ## What is Text Steganography?

-Imagine being able to secretly hide a sentence within an article without anyone easily noticing.
+Imagine being able to hide a sentence inside an article without anyone easily noticing it.

-That’s text steganography: embedding the information you want to hide into seemingly ordinary text.
+That’s text steganography: embedding the information you want to conceal into seemingly ordinary text.

-Unlike encryption, the core of steganography is **making people unaware of the existence of the hidden information**.
+Unlike encryption, the core of steganography is **to make people unaware of the existence of the hidden information**.

-## What “Wonders” Can Text Steganography Do?
+## What Are the “Wonders” of Text Steganography?

-*   **Share Little Secrets:** Want to send a “secret only we understand” to a friend?
+*   **Sharing Little Secrets:** Want to send a secret message to a friend that only you two understand?
 Hide it in a piece of seemingly ordinary text, leaving others completely unaware.
-*   **Add an “Authenticity Code” to Your Work:** In a novel you poured your heart into, secretly embed some “easter eggs” only you know about to prove it’s your original creation.
+*   **Adding an “Authenticity Code” to Your Work:** In a novel you’ve poured your heart into, secretly embed some “Easter eggs” that only you know about, proving it’s your original creation.
 *   **Hide-and-Seek Game:** In public settings, you might want to make certain information “invisible” by embedding it into ordinary content.
 It’s like playing hide-and-seek—see who can find it!
 *   **Code Pranks:** Want your program to perform special operations “without anyone knowing”?
-Hide secret instructions in an ordinary log file or code comment, giving your program covert tasks!
+Hide secret instructions in a mundane log file or code comment, giving your program covert tasks!

 # Quick Start